-The basic idea here is to cover your floors and carpets with various types of protective materials so that no damage can reach them.
+The basic idea here is to cover your floors and carpets with various types of protective materials so that no damage can reach them and you need to follow tips for moving your furniture.

 Keep in mind that rugs and blankets that you use to protect your floors can be completely damaged.
 So, choose protections that will not bother you after the move.